 While every case varies to some degree, most product liability cases focus on the plaintiffs’ claim that the manufacturer produced a dangerous or defective product.
 In some cases, it will be claimed the manufacturer was well-aware of the danger or defect, and the manufacturer could be charged with failure to warn.
 The defendants in product liability cases are generally attempting to show there was no dangers or defects in their product—and if there was, they had no knowledge of the issue.

-Physiomesh gained approval in 2010 under the FDA’s 510(k) fast-track process, under the claim Physiomesh was similar to products Ethicon already had on the market.
+In 2010, Physiomesh gained FDA approval through their 510(k) fast-track process.
+This process allows a product to gain approval if it can be shown that it is similar in nature to another product on the market.
 Physiomesh, used to repair hernias, is made of polypropylene.
 Ethicon’s transvaginal mesh is also made of polypropylene—and Ethicon is currently facing hundreds of lawsuits for injuries suffered by women who underwent surgery using Ethicon’s transvaginal mesh.
 Despite the years of doing battle over transvaginal mesh, Ethicon continues to assert Physiomesh—as well as their transvaginal mesh—is perfectly safe.

 Despite these continued denials, Ethicon did issue a market withdrawal of Physiomesh in May 2016, although as of January 2018, there has been no FDA recall of Physiomesh.
 The voluntary withdrawal of Physiomesh came after independent studies revealed high rates of complications associated with the hernia mesh—the complaints and adverse event reports submitted by patients and doctors was never enough to sway the company, particularly as Physiomesh was making Johnson & Johnson and Ethicon a significant amount of money.